cucumber-attic/website/apps/dynamic/views/_posts/cucumber-antipatterns-part-one.md

 nav: blog
 ---

 This post outlines our favourite Cucumber anti-patterns.
-There are many ways to use tool poorly and, as the core team behind Cucumber, we've picked up our fair share of bumps and bruises.
+There are many ways to use tools poorly and, as the core team behind Cucumber, we've picked up our fair share of bumps and bruises.
 Hopefully by passing on our own experiences, we can help you steer clear of the most common pitfalls.

 Along the way we'll also clarify why these patterns can be so damaging and suggest alternatives we've seen work while [training and coaching teams](https://cucumber.io/training) around the world.